Zeng-Shuang/Equity-Quantitative-Finance-Program-Make-Money-in-Stocks/README.md

 + With an initial fund of $10000, We calculate profit after 3 months by using these two strategies.<br />
 ## Results

 + This is the result of stock predictions.
-(For details, Please refer the code "Part4_LSTM Prediction.ipynb.ipynb")
+(For details, Please refer the code "Part4_LSTM Prediction.ipynb")
 <p align="center">
 <img src="https://github.com/Zeng-Shuang/Make-Money-in-Stocks/blob/main/images/lstm-predict.png"  width="600">